iSOLveIT/protege_owl/_sources/index.rst.txt

 1. Select `Pizza` from the class hierarchy on the `Classes` tab.

-2. Click on the Add subclass icon at the top left of the Classes tab (look back at figure 4.4 if you aren’t certain).
+2. Click on the Add subclass icon at the top left of the Classes tab (look back at figure 4.4 if you aren't certain).
 You can also move your mouse over the icons and you will see a little pop-up hint for each icon.